rogadev/capstone/DEVLOG.md

 ### Feb 28

+- Styled our Register form.

+- Simplified the logout script.
+I had a lot of unnecessary code in there.

+- Working on the `register` form.
+The email registration is not working for some reason.
+Additionally, I realize that if I use social auth and allow new account creation, I'll be opening up the ability for users to create new accounts through one-click social auth.
+Supabase doesn't give me the ability to turn off new registration for each type of auth provider, which turns out to be kind of a big deal for us.
+I need some guidance on how to handle this.

+### Feb 28

 - I've spent several days trying to rework Auth to replace Supabase auth with Lucia.
 However, I've run into a number of problems with that setup as well.
 I've created the new `supabase-prisma` branch to do the following:

   - Keep Supabase for Auth only.